2018 Student Photography Competition

 In partnership with the Geography Society, the Geography Department is holding its annual photography competition for geography students across the department (Undergraduate, Postgraduate and PhD).
 This is a chance for students to demonstrate their photography skills and illustrate some of the key concepts in geography.

-The competition will culminate in a gallery exhibition at 16.00 on Friday 2 March in the Pyramid Room, of all photographs short-listed for each category by the judging panel.
+The competition will culminate in a gallery exhibition at 16.00 on Friday 2 March in the Post Graduate Common Room (4th Floor Strand Campus), of all photographs short-listed for each category by the judging panel.
 Those attending the exhibition will choose their overall winner and people's choice award on the night.
 This is an exciting event and a welcome break from assignments, with refreshments provided.
-Winners will be told within one week of the exhbition and will receive an A3 print of their photograph, £25 Amazon voucher and a shoutout on all Geography Society social media!
+Winners will be told within one week of the exhbition and Overall Winner & People's Choise Award Winner will receive an A3 print of their photograph, £25 Amazon voucher and a shoutout on all Geography Society social media!

 The categories have changed this year, although some old favourites are included.
 Photos must be submitted to a particular category with a title and a short description of why they are included in the chosen category.
 The limit is two photos per entry and must be in two different categories.